Two men arrested after fatal shooting Wednesday night in Eden, police say

 Fallen was found dead in the yard, police said.

-Justin Joyce, who is Nathan's brother, was one of two people who were treated for a gunshot wound to the lower leg, police said.
-Justin Joyce and Tuttle are also charged with assault with a deadly weapon for the injuries to the other person who was shot in the leg, police said.
+Justin Joyce, who is Nathan’s brother, was one of two people who were treated for a gunshot wound to the lower leg, police said.
+Justin Joyce and Tuttle also are charged with assault with a deadly weapon in connection with the injuries to the other person who was shot in the leg, police said.

 Justin Joyce was taken to the Rockingham County Magistrates Office where he was issued a $1 million bond, police said.
 Tuttle was issued a $500,000 bond.
 Both are scheduled to appear in Rockingham County District Court on Aug.
 23.

-Charges were determined with the assistance of the North Carolina State Bureau of Investigations and in consultation with Rockingham County District Attorney, Jason Ramey, police said.
+Charges were determined with the assistance of the State Bureau of Investigation and in consultation with Rockingham County District Attorney, Jason Ramey, police said.

 Authorities ask anyone with information to contact Detective Tyson Scales or Lt.
 Anthony Lovings at 336-623-9755 (24 hours), 336-623-9240 (8 a.m.-4 p.m.).
 Anyone who wants to provide information and remain anonymous is asked to call Rockingham County Crimestoppers at 336-349-9683.